markrcote/mrmrcote/content/posts/2022-03-xx-dev-infra-mgmt-poles.md

 ---
 Over the past couple years as I've managed multiple developer-infrastructure teams and have started to build new ones, I've found some tensions that are hard to resolve.
-In my current mental model, I see three poles that are tricky to
-balance: management capacity, maintenance tasks and system expertise, and higher-level goals.
+In my current mental model (I love [mental models](https://shopify.engineering/modelling-developer-infrastructure-teams)!), I have found that there are three poles that have a natural tension and are thus tricky to balance: management capacity, system and domain expertise, and road maps.
+I'm going to discuss details of these poles and some strategies I've tried to manage them.

-# What's special about dev infra teams?
+## What's special about dev infra teams?

-Although this model likely can apply to any software-development team, the nature of developer-infrastructure teams makes this situation particularly acute for managers in this area.
+Although this model likely can apply to any software-development team, the nature of developer infrastructure makes this situation particularly acute for managers in our field.
 These are some of the specific challenges faced in dev infra:

 - Engineering managers have a lot on their plates.
 For whatever reason, infra teams usually lack dedicated product managers, so we often have to step in to fill that gap.
 Similarly, we are responsible for tasks that usually fall to UX experts, such as doing user research.

-- Dev infra teams are usually responsible for multiple applications that are critical to engineering.
-A team tends to cover a specific area, such as test infrastructure or developer environments, that has many moving parts.
+- There is a lot of maintenance and support.
+Teams are responsible for keeping multiple critical systems online with hundreds or thousands of users, generally with a relatively small team of 6-8 developers.
+In addition, we often get a lot of support requests, which is part of the cost of developing in-house software that has no extended community outside the company.

+- As teams tend to organize around particular phases in the development workflow, or sometimes specific technologies, there is a high degree of domain expertise that is developed over time by all its members and informs the team's road map.

-# The three poles
+## The three poles

+The dev infra management poles I've modelled are tensions, much like that between product and engineering.
+They can't, I don't believe, all be solved at the same time—and _perhaps_ they shouldn't be.
+We balance them according to current needs and context and adapt as necessary.
+For this balancing act, it behooves us to make sure we understand the nature of these poles.

-## Management capacity
+### Management support

-The first balancing factor in organizing a dev infra team of teams is common to any team but needs to be mentioned nonetheless: management capacity.
+Supporting developers in their career growth is an important function of any engineering manager.
+This is one of the reasons we keep team sizes around 6-8 ICs; more reports than that will stretch a manager's capacity to keep feedback loops tight.

+Every engineering team has to deal with the issue of management capacity.
 Good managers are hard to find, and even the best manager adds a bit of overhead to a team's impact.
 At the same time, a team will suffer if their manager has too many reports, which is compounded by the PM and UX duties that dev infra managers sometimes have to take on.
 Ideally, an individual team has one manager and as many reports as feasible.
-Depending on the experience of the manager, I agree with Will Larson's recommendation of 6-8 reports per manager, erring on the lower side if possible.
+Depending on the experience of the manager, I agree with [Will Larson](https://lethain.com/about/)'s recommendation of 6-8 reports per manager.

-Maximizing the number of reports per manager is a fairly obvious idea.
-Where it gets complicated is balancing this with the scope and domain of individual dev infra teams and of the whole dev infra org.
+We want to maximize the number of reports per manager.
+This expands the team's impact and make the best use of a managers, a scarce and expensive resource.
+Where this gets complicated is balancing the scope and domain of individual dev infra teams and of the whole dev infra org.
+This tension is a direct result of the need for specific system and domain expertise on dev infra teams.

-## System maintenance and expertise
+### System and domain expertise

-In dev infra, we tend to build teams around domains that represent phases in the development work flow, or occasionally around specific critical technologies.
-It is important that each team has domain-specific knowledge both of the area generally (e.g., deployment) and the specific systems involved (e.g., at Shopify, Shipit).
-The scope of and opportunities in a given area can be quite broad, and the associated systems grow in size and complexity.
+As mentioned above, in dev infra we tend to build teams around domains that represent phases in the development work flow, or occasionally around specific critical technologies.
+It is important that each team has domain-specific knowledge both of the area generally, e.g., deployment and the specific systems involved.
+Despite this focus, the scope of and opportunities in a given area can be quite broad, and the associated systems grow in size and complexity.
 In time, teams can be split when their scope grows too big to handle within a single team.

 Expertise in a team's systems is crucial just to keep everything humming along.
 As with any long-running software application, dependencies need to be managed,